g4jc/archive-url-firefox-addon/README.md

 jpm xpi
 ```

-This will then create an .xpi file (IE @save-url-to-wayback-machine-firefox-addon-0.0.1.xpi).
-Once this file is generated, go to Firefox and choose File - Open File and select the .xpi file you generated.
-Firefox will then ask if you want to install the addon.
+This will then create an .xpi file (IE @save-url-to-wayback-machine-addon-0.0.1.xpi).
+Once this file is generated, go to the Browser Application and choose File - Open File and select the .xpi file you generated.
+The application will then ask if you want to install the addon.